How we guarantee your electricity is 100% green

 As our dependence on fossil fuels decreases, and technology improves to move us ever closer to the low-carbon future we need, we’re looking at ways of making the most of solar energy.

-Businesses, for example, have an energy usage pattern much more in line with solar generation times (9 to 5 links up pretty nicely with sunrise to sundown) – so the potential for real-time energy matching already exists for our business customers.
-We offer Leicestershire businesses localised renewable energy from a nearby solar farm, and are in the process of offering real-time matching like this in a number of different spots around the UK.
+Businesses, for example, have an energy usage pattern much more in line with solar generation times (9 to 5 links up pretty nicely with sunrise to sundown) – so the potential for real-time energy matching is real for businesses.
+We offer Leicestershire businesses localised renewable energy from a nearby solar farm, and are looking to offer local, traceable green power like this in a number of different spots around the UK.

 Towards the end of 2018, Arsenal Football Club, our long-time Premier League partner, launched a UK football first at Emirates Stadium – a 2 MegaWatt battery storage system with enough capacity to power a whole game at the Emirates with stored renewable power, from kick-off to full time.